 Assuring customers

-These statements unveils how agents re-builds customers confidence by making them understand that their issue is being addressed and a solution is being sought.
+These statements show how agents rebuild customer confidence by making them understand that their issue is being addressed and a solution is being sought.

 • I understand your concerns and assure you we’re working relentlessly to fix this.